boisgera/leap/README.md

   - Install [Visual Studio Code] and its [Lean 4 extension].

     You should now have a new `lake` command-line tool;
-    to test it, create a `hello-world` project:
+    to test it, create a `hello-world` project

     ```console
     $ lake new hello-world
     ```

-    then into the newly created `hello-world` directory, compile your `hello-world` application:
+    then into the newly created `hello-world` directory, compile your `hello-world` application

     ```console
     $ lake build